unibas-gravis/VSDClient/README.md

 ##### For objects :

-Once you have the url of an object you wish to download (obtained by either listing contents or folders) :
+Once you have the download url of an object you wish to download (obtained by either listing contents or folders) :

 ```scala
 val objFile : Future[File] = vsd.downloadVSDObject(objectURL, destinationDir, "objectName.zip")